 - In a small bowl, mix the mincemeat with the extra alcohol.
 Set aside.

 - In a large bowl, whisk the cream and vanilla paste until thick enough to form soft peaks.

-- Transfer to a freezer-safe, airtight container and freeze overnight.
+- Transfer to a freezer-safe, airtight container and freeze for at least 6 hours and preferably overnight.

 © 2019-2024 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist